-Project Office Ukraine and Belarus
+Project Office Ukraine

 As the liberal German political foundation, we help promote freedom and responsibility in our project countries by means of political education.
 We support like-minded partners in politics, civil society, media and science in their pursuit of an open society, the rule of law, the enforcement of universal human rights and a rule-based market economy.
 In addition, we create opportunities for exchange and dialogue with liberal forces across Europe and worldwide.

 Ukrainian human rights organization receives Nobel Peace Prize

 On Saturday, the Nobel Peace Prize will be awarded in Oslo - among others to the Ukrainian human rights organisation Center for Civil Liberties.
 Oleksandra Matviichuk will receive the prestigious prize on behalf of the organisation, which was founded in 2007 with the aim of promoting human rights and democracy in Ukraine and prosecuting human rights violations and war crimes.
 She is an ambassador of the Female Forward campaign of the Friedrich Naumann Foundation for Freedom.